kylermjensen/vscode-terminal-saver/README.md

 ## How It Works

 The extension:
-1. Listens to all terminal data writes and buffers the content
-2. When you press `Cmd+S` in a terminal, it captures the buffered content
+1. When you press `Cmd+S` in a terminal, it executes VS Code's "Select All" command
+2. Copies the selection to clipboard using VS Code's "Copy Selection" command
+3. Reads the content from clipboard
-3. Strips ANSI escape codes (colors, formatting)
+4. Strips ANSI escape codes (colors, formatting)
-4. Saves clean text to a timestamped file in your workspace root
+5. Saves clean text to a timestamped file in your workspace root
-5. Shows a notification confirming the save
+6. Clears the selection and shows a notification confirming the save

+**Technical approach:** Uses VS Code's built-in terminal commands + clipboard to work around API limitations (VS Code doesn't expose terminal buffer content directly to extensions).

 ## Requirements